|April 21st-May 8th|

 LT: I know how to use the function tool to find the average in Excel.
 I am also able to create a graph in excel.

 Today you will open your own coffee shop and work to make your business as successful as it can be.
 Before you can begin, you will need a way to record your sales for each day.

 I will send you an excel file.
-Be sure to save it to your "My Documents" folder before you do anything else.
+Be sure to save it to your "5th Grade"folder before you do anything else.